zhenga8533/bbvw-wiki/docs/pokemon/deoxys-speed.md

 ### Egg Moves

-Deoxys-Speed cannot learn any moves by breeding.
+Deoxys Speed cannot learn any moves by breeding.

 ### Tutor Moves

-Deoxys-Speed cannot learn any moves from tutors.
+Deoxys Speed cannot learn any moves from tutors.